Understanding ES Modules vs CommonJS in Bundlers

 CJS modules force synchronous evaluation, blocking parallel chunk loading and delaying TTI.
 ESM enables static import hoisting, allowing the browser to fetch multiple chunks concurrently.
 Mixed-format graphs introduce interop wrappers that increase AST payload and trigger duplicate module inclusion when both require and import reference the same package.

-To prevent regression, enforce CI gating with automated bundle-size thresholds.
-The following GitHub Actions workflow blocks merges that exceed acceptable interop overhead:
+To prevent regression, enforce CI gating with automated bundle-size thresholds:

 # .github/workflows/bundle-audit.yml